 Systematic Consumption Risk in Currency Returns

-Keywords: foreign exchange, carry trade returns, consumption risk, asset pricing
+Keywords: Foreign exchange, uncovered interest parity, carry trade returns, consumption risk, asset pricing, habit model

 Suggested Citation: Suggested Citation